- Capital City: Ottawa, Ontario

-- Canada has two offical languages — French and English
+- Canada has two official languages — French and English

 - The majority of Canadians speak English.

-- French is the offical language in the province of Québec, but English is widely spoken in most areas.
+- French is the official language in the province of Québec, but English is widely spoken in most areas.

 - New Brunswick is the only province to recognize both French and English as official languages.

 - Women have the same rights as men.

 - A handshake is a normal greeting, especially in business.
 In Quebec people often greet each other with a kiss on the cheek.

 - The vast majority of Canadians live within 300 km (180 mi) of the southern border with the United States.

 - Most of Canada is uninhabited wilderness, and Arctic temperatures make the northern territories difficult to build large population centres.